How Long Does It Take to Tan in UV 7? Risks, Timing, and Protection

 Understand UV Index

 UV index is a measure of the level of UV radiation.
-The higher the UV index is, the greater the risk of damage to the health, especially skin and eyes.
+The higher the UV index is, the greater the risk of damage to health, especially skin and eyes.

 Look at UV index scale below: